Zoroastrianism and homosexuality

-Homosexuality in Zoroastrianism is, as in many other religions, a controversial topic with differing consensus over time.
+Zoroastrian views on homosexuality have traditionally been negative.
+Modern-day Zoroastrian communities hold a variety of views on the topic.

 Homosexuality in scripture

-The most sacred scripture of Zoroastrianism is called the Avesta.
-The oldest portion of the Avesta are the writings of Zarathustra himself and called the Gathas.
-The Gathas do not explicitly condemn homosexual acts, although the Südgar Nask commentary on the Gathas dislikes sodomy.
+Within the Gathas, the sacred hymns attributed directly to Zarathushtra, there exists a singular reference which is considered to touch upon homosexuality.
+This reference appears in Yasna 51.12, a rhymed verse line.
+In this verse, the prophet strongly condemns a figure referred to as a "sorcerer poet" or 'vaēpiia'.
+This term has been translated by Nanavutty to mean 'sodomite' and by Humbach to mean 'passive sodomite'.
+The term "vaēpiia" bears significance, in the Vedic tradition, it denotes an inspired, frenzied poet, one whose emotions, feelings, and poetry resonate with a vibration, swinging rhythm, and frenzy.
+However, the same term is also associated with wanton sexual behavior.
+In all the other Avestan works, "vaæpyö" takes on a strictly derogatory connotation related to sexuality.
+The Südgar Nask commentary on the Gathas reinforces this condemnation of sodomy.
+This understanding of Yasna 51.12 is still prevalent amongst conservative Zoroastrians today.
+Zoroastrians associated with reformist movements tend to reject this interpretation, this includes Rohinton Nariman's translation and D.J.
+Irani's translation of the Gathas.

 Traditionalist Zoroastrians believe that the Vendidad, one of the books of the Avesta, is an inherent part of Zoroastrian oral tradition even though it was compiled far later than the other parts of the Avesta.

 This passage has been interpreted to mean that homosexuality is a form of demon worship, and thus sinful.
-Ancient commentary on this passage suggests that those engaging in sodomy could be killed without permission from the Dastur, the high priest.
+Commentary on this passage suggests that those engaging in sodomy could be killed without permission from the Dastur, the high priest.

 Zoroastrianism has been said to have a "hatred of male anal intercourse" that is reflected in at least one mythological tale.
 When Ahriman, the "Spirit of Aridity and Death" and "Lord of Lies", sought to destroy the world, he engaged in self-sodomy.
 That caused an "explosion of evil power" and resulted in the birth of a host of evil minions.

 Apart from the Vendidad, the Pahlavi scriptures, later religious Persian books considered sacred by many Zoroastrians, also strongly forbid sodomy.